joist-framework/joist/packages/observable/README.md

 import { observable, observe, attr} from '@joist/observable';

 @observable
-class TestElement extends HTMLElement implements OnPropertyChanged {
+class TestElement extends HTMLElement {
   // reads as a string and writes directly to the name attribute
   @observe @attr name = '';